VCU Rams: Women's basketball

 Beth O'Boyle coaches the VCU Rams women's basketball team.

 The VCU Rams women's team enjoyed the most successful season in their history in the 2008–2009 season.
 The team finished the season with a mark of 26–7 overall and a 15–3 conference record.
 Notably the team was a perfect 16–0 at home.
 After finishing second in their conference the team headed to their first ever NCAA tournament game as the 10th seed, where the #7 seeded Rutgers eliminated them 57–51 on their home court.
 In the 2009–2010 season head coach Beth Cunningham led the Rams to the WNIT Sweet Sixteen where they were eliminated by the Syracuse Orange.

 Baseball

 VCU has fielded a baseball team since 1971.
-The program is led by Shawn Stiffler, who was the interim manager during the 2012 VCU Rams baseball season, who took on full managerial duties for 2013.
-Stiffler took over as manager when longtime coach Paul Keyes stepped down for personal health reasons.
-Keyes died in fall 2012.
+The program is led by Bradley LeCroy, who has managed the program since 2023.
 Since 2013, the Rams participate in the Atlantic 10 Conference in NCAA Division I baseball competitions.

 The Rams play at The Diamond, located in central Richmond near the Chamberlayne Industrial Center and Scott's Addition neighborhoods.
 The Diamond is located on the same athletic complex as the Arthur Ashe Tennis Center, and Sports Backers Stadium, where the men's and women's soccer and track teams play.

 During the 2006 MLB Draft, three Rams were selected: Harold Mozingo, a right-handed pitch who was drafted by the Kansas City Royals; Scott Sizemore, drafted by the Detroit Tigers; and Michael Gibbs, who was drafted by the Colorado Rockies.